ucr-dining/ucr-dining/README.md

 # you can also specify a server region closest to you that
 # also supporst arm64, e.g. -r us-west-2
 ```

+## Notes

+Remember not to configure cross origin requests in the amazon console as we already defined things in code.
+Adding them to the console will add a duplicate cross-origin headers.
+These duplicate headers (e.g. `*,*`) will restrict access instead of granting everyone access.